subhojit777/imag/doc/src/02010-linking.md

 ### Linking to internal content {#sec:thestore:linking:internal}

+Links to internal content are stored in the Array "imag.links = []".
+Each entry in this array MUST BE a String which is an absolute path to a store entry (@sec:thestore:links).

+As links from within the content part of a module is not cross-compatible over modules, each module SHOULD store the links which are in the content part also in the "imag.links" Array.
+This way, other modules can read the links without having knowledge about how to parse the content part of an entry.

 ### Linking to external content {#sec:thestore:linking:external}

 Each Entry can store _one link to external content at most_.